BBVA/mirrorgate/docs/endpoint.md

 where {appid} corresponds to the name of the application.

 The html form must send three parameters:
-- rating: contains the application score (must be a number from 1 to 5).
+- rate: contains the application score (must be a number from 1 to 5).
 - comment: contains the user comment about the application.
 - url (optional): contains the url to be redirected after sending feedback.